Compostable Mulch Film for Vegetables

 Designed to capture early-season heat in cold soils.

-early sweet corn markets, where getting ahead defines the price
+For early sweet corn and northern grain systems where emergence timing defines the season.

 -